paulsurrey/OPXAsteroids/README.md

 ### User Input

+**You have to be very sure about what you do!
+The used Equipment is very expensive.**

 To play around with the [measurement functionality](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Guides/features/?h=measure#measure-statement-features) of the OPX, a basic user input to the Asteroids game was investigated.
 The Implementation **just fulfills the goal** of playing Asteroids on the OPX.
 For example, the contrast of the readout is (for the positive side of the controller) not stable: The contrast between a not pressed and pressed button on the positive side of the controller is very small.
 And the levels also drift around, such that one had to reconfigure the thresholds in the order of ~0.002 (for the positive side) (A method to plot these values and measure that drift is can be commented in).

 There are currently a few questions that are related to this problem: